Let’s see how to create a Spinning 3D Donut Animation in ASCII Art using only ASCII characters in C++.

 b.
 Donut Points Calculation

 The donut’s surface is calculated using trigonometric functions (sin and cos), which generate 3D coordinates.
-These coordinates are based on two variables, i and j, which define the positions of the points around the donut.
+These coordinates are based on two variables, i and j, which define the positions.

 x = (R2 + R1 * cos(i)) * cos(j);